turbot/guardrails-samples/policy_packs/aws/ec2/enforce_imdsv2_for_instances/README.md

 ### Credentials

-To create a policy pack through Terraform, ensure you have `Turbot/Admin` permissions in Guardrails and then create [Guardrails access keys](https://turbot.com/guardrails/docs/guides/iam/access-keys#generate-a-new-guardrails-api-access-key) and credentials:
+To create a policy pack through Terraform, ensure you have `Turbot/Admin` permissions in Guardrails, create [Guardrails access keys](https://turbot.com/guardrails/docs/guides/iam/access-keys#generate-a-new-guardrails-api-access-key), and then set your credentials:

 ```sh
 vi ~/.config/turbot/credentials